-This is a new configuration added in the Trunk Specific Configuration section of the SIP Profile configuration page.
-If this configuration is enabled, the Cisco Unified CM SIP trunk will not send a=inactive, a=sendonly, or a=recvonly in the outgoing SDP of a midcall INVITE or UPDATE.
+This is a configuration added in the Trunk Specific Configuration section of the SIP Profile configuration page.
+If this configuration is enabled, the SIP trunk will not send a=inactive, a=sendonly, or a=recvonly in the outgoing SDP of a midcall INVITE or UPDATE.
 This usually happens when the media is being disconnected for call hold/resume or for a feature invocation like transfer or conference.